Click HERE to learn more about Mental Health and Resources

 Through CHAMP we will focus on the Asian American communities in the Chicago metropolitan area.
 The Chicago metropolitan area has the largest concentration of Asian Americans in the Midwest and the 6th largest in the U.S.

-The goals of this project are to generate need/demand (pull) for mental health services among 7 Asian subgroups (Cambodian, Chinese, Filipino, Korean, Lao, South Asian, and Vietnamese), activate the community, and increase the capacity of the healthcare infrastructure to deliver culturally competent mental health services.
-Our organized approach will incorporate the mental health control continuum, from awareness to understanding, to intention to action, and from screening to linkage to care, with our ultimate goal being to reduce mental health care disparities and eliminate the unnecessary burden of mental illness among AA communities in the Chicago Metropolitan area.
+This program is designed to generate need/demand (pull) for mental health services among 6 Asian subgroups (Afghan, Chinese, Indian, Korean, Lao, and Pakistani), activate the community, and increase the capacity of the healthcare infrastructure to deliver culturally competent mental health services.
+Our organized approach will incorporate the mental health control continuum, from awareness to understanding, to intention to action, and from screening to linkage to care, with our ultimate goal being to reduce mental health care disparities and eliminate the unnecessary burden of mental illness among Asian American communities in the Chicago Metropolitan area.